 The boundary conditions consist of the rigid links at model ends, point constraints and end-beams.
 The rigid links connect the nodes on the longitudinal members at the model ends to an independent point at neutral axis in centreline.
 The boundary conditions to be applied at the ends of the cargo hold FE model, except for the foremost cargo hold, are given in Table 2.
-For the foremost cargo hold analysis, the boundary conditions to be applied at the ends of the cargo hold FE model are given in Table 3.
+For the foremost cargo hold analysis, the boundary conditions to be applied at the ends of the cargo hold reference to be applied at the ends of the cargo hold FE model are given in Table 3.